-The New Zealand College of Chinese Medicine has agreed to observe and be bound by the Education (Pastoral Care of International Students) Code of Practice 2016 (the Code) developed by the New Zealand Government.
-Copies of the Code are available from the New Zealand Qualifications Authority website at http://www.nzqa.govt.nz/providers-partners/education-code-of-practice/code-of-practice-resources-languages/
+The New Zealand College of Chinese Medicine (NZCCM) has agreed to observe and be bound by the Code of Practice for the Pastoral Care of International Students.
+You can download a copy of the Code from the New Zealand Qualifications Authority at http://www.nzqa.govt.nz/assets/Providers-and-partners/Code-of-Practice/2016-Code-pdfs/2016-Code-of-Practice-English.pdf

 Translated versions of the Code in the following languages are also available: Arabic, Chinese, Japanese, Korean, Thai, Hindi, Portuguese, Spanish and Vietnamese.